CAVE SPRING UMC ENDOWMENT FUND

 CSUMC’s Endowment was established to provide a means for investment in the future of the church.
 It is bound by a legal document that defines the purpose and management of the fund.

-The principle of the Endowment will be preserved, and the income (once the $100,000 principle threshold is achieved) will be used to support new, emerging ministry opportunities or to enhance existing ministries (not usual expenses).
+The principle of the Endowment is preserved, and the income is used to support new, emerging ministry opportunities or to enhance existing ministries (not usual expenses).
+Thus far, funds have been disbursed to launch CSUMC’s Boost Partnership with local high schools and to renovate our facilities to provide accessible, gender-neutral family restrooms.

-Income distributions to CSUMC ministries will be made through a grant process, managed by the Endowment Committee, and confirmed by the Church Council.
+Income distributions to CSUMC ministries are made through a grant process, managed by the Endowment Committee, and confirmed by the Church Council.

 “You shall be my witness, first in Jerusalem, then in Judea, Samaria (and Roanoke, throughout our country)